 The Mongol invasion of Europe

-In the winter of 1241 the Mongol armies had arrived at the very doorsteps of Europe.
-The immediate reason was that the Cumans, a nomadic people who the Mongols regarded as their subjects, had left their normal grazing lands north of the Black Sea and sought refuge in Hungary.
-The Mongols insisted that the Hungarian king return them, and when he refused they went on the attack.
+In the winter of 1241 CE, the Mongol armies found themselves in Europe.
+The immediate reason was that they were in pursuit of the Cumans, a nomadic people whom the Mongols regarded as their subjects.
+The Cumans had left their regular grazing lands north of the Black Sea and sought refuge in Hungary.
+The Mongols had insisted that the Hungarian king return them, and when he refused the Mongols came looking for them.

-The Mongols had no problems operating during the winter months — indeed, this was when rivers were frozen and easier to cross — but winter-warfare was not common in Euroep.
-The Mongols operated with two separate armies — one in Hungary and one in Poland.
+The Mongols had no problems operating during the winter months.
+Indeed, this was when rivers were frozen and easier for their horses to cross, but winter-warfare was not common in medieval Europe.
+The Mongols operated with two separate armies – one in Hungary and one in Poland.
 Altogether they may have assembled between 100,000 and 150,000 men.
-Eventually they came as far as the walls of Vienna and reached several towns under the control of the Hanseatic League of merchants.
+Eventually they came as far as the walls of Vienna and they also reached several towns under the control of the Hanseatic League of Baltic Sea merchants.
 On March 24, 1241, they sacked Krakow in today’s Poland.